gibsjose/rocket/README.md

 }
 ```

-The order of attributes does not matter, but `Rocket` will throw strange errors if you mess up the JSON syntax! `Rocket` will automatically order the attributes alphabetically when it generates a configuration file, but you are free to re-order it afterwards and it won't be touched unless you re-generate.
+The order of attributes does not matter, but `rocket` will throw strange errors if you mess up the JSON syntax! `rocket` will automatically order the attributes alphabetically when it generates a configuration file, but you are free to re-order it afterwards and it won't be touched unless you re-generate.

 ## Global Language Configuration
 Languages can be configured both by editing the skeleton templates in `skeleton/*` and by editing each language's `language.json` file.